dllewellyn/AI-Tech-Scalers/presentation.md

 <!--
 So, let's summarize what it took for both companies to get to their MVP.
 **StandardBuild** ended up with a team of approximately 23 individuals.
 Their key challenges are likely to be a longer time-to-market due to manual processes, a higher initial burn rate because of the larger payroll, intense competition for hiring specialized talent, and generally slower iteration cycles.

 **AI-Optima**, in contrast, built their MVP with a core team of around 13 AI-augmented individuals.
 Their challenges are different: such a small, fast-moving team might hit scaling and organizational bottlenecks sooner and could be less prepared for the complexities of managing rapid growth.
 Finding talent skilled in effectively leveraging AI is also a critical challenge.

+Something to note is that as we've gone through, we've noted things that aren't just good for headcount and being lean - they're better in general.
+Faster design cycles, fewer hand-offs, better documentation, better test coverage.

+Add to that, that smaller team are significantly easier to manage and run.
 -->

 ---